taskrfile/taskr/README.md

   -e, --environment  Select the environment you want to use
 ```

 `taskr` will look for a `taskrfile` file in the current directory.
+If it is not found in the current directory, it will look in `~/.config/taskr`.
 The filename is checked case-insensitive, this means that `TaskrFile` is also a valid name.

 > [!TIP]
 > Set `alias t=taskr` in your shell to use fewer keystrokes!